GitDomHub/screeps/README.md

 Harvesting
 - actions.SelectSource : When closest source doesnt have energy then creeps just sit there and wait. need to implement some routine to check if closest resource has energy. if not look for another source.

+new: Refiller
+- Refilling Spawns and Extensions
+- beginning form RCL 4 we can have a storage.
+Use new type creep to refill then.
+- before that use dropped energy or containers???